alugocp/greenworld/README.md

 # Record a database password
 echo "PASSWORD=<SOME PASSWORD HERE>" > .env

+# Run this if you've made recent Dockerfile changes
+docker-compose build --no-cache

-# Spin up the database
+# Spin up the database and server
 docker-compose up -d

-# Stop the database
+# Stop the database and server
 docker-compose down -v

 # Access the database from the command line